 In a marketplace with shifting paradigms and evolving technologies, it’s easy for enterprises to lose focus on the value of the customer experience.
 However, success always begins and ends with the customer.
 There are necessary ingredients to achieve business goals such as a mix of expertise, infrastructure, and collaboration.

 Many businesses use offshore contact center agents.
 While there may be a mixed perception, these agents can be integral to the customer experience with the right training, tools, policies, and procedures, along with coaching and calibration sessions.

-To ensure these rules and expectations work well, it is essential to establish a quality monitoring and coaching program that addresses the who, when and how of contact sessions with offshore agents.
-Within such programs, there are many important behaviors to listen for in order to determine whether or not offshore agents are delivering best in class service.
+To ensure these rules and expectations work well, it is essential to establish a quality monitoring and coaching program that addresses the who, when, and how of contact sessions with offshore agents.
+Within such programs, there are many important behaviors to listen for to determine whether or not offshore agents are delivering best-in-class service.
 The three primary behaviors are the following:

-- Listens actively: When you’re working with offshore agents, language can be a success barrier.
+When you’re working with offshore agents, language can be a success barrier.
 Language tends to lead to a perception or misconception of an agent’s ability to accurately answer questions.
-During the selection process, agents should closely assess the agent’s language skills.
+During the selection process, closely assess the agent’s language skills.
 Make sure agents truly listen to the customer’s problems and understand how best to address the questions.